nuxt/docs/en/guide/index.md

 The big innovation of nuxt.js comes here: `nuxt generate`

-When building your application it will generate the HTML for every one your routes and store it in a file.
+When building your application it will generate the HTML for every one of your routes and store it in a file.

 Example: